 This story wasn’t in my original plan for the Twin Moon series at all, but one thing led to another and before I knew it, Axel and Beth were demanding a story of their own!
-Learn about the conception and development of this book here.
+Learn about the conception and development of Desert Rose here.

 THE INSPIRATION FOR THE STORY